AnonTester/stash-duplicate-finder/README.md

 ## 🧰 Configuration

-On first start, the application will prompt for the your stash instance url and api key and save those in a config.json file in the current directory.
+On first start, the application will prompt for your stash instance url and api key and save those in a config.json file in the current directory.

 ```json